 $\bullet$ \textbf{Conclusion 3.
 For the OOD generalization methods to learn robust representations, the more informatively the groups obtained by splitting the source domain $\cal S$ indicate the distribution shift, the better performance these methods may achieve.}

-This observation is related to GroupDRO, an OOD method that is to learn robust representation across different group splits of the training domain $\cal S$.
-GroupDRO almost consistently outperforms ERM in all cases with the signal shift ($\tau, z_{10}', z_{20}'$) while it largely under-performs ERM in the cases of the pileup shift (PU50, PU90).
+This observation is related to GroupDRO, an OOD method that is to learn robust representation across different group splits of the source $\cal S$.
+As illustrated in Fig.~\ref{fig:DANN}, GroupDRO almost consistently outperforms ERM in all cases with Signal Shift ($\tau, z_{10}', z_{20}'$) while it largely under-performs ERM in the cases of Pileup Shift (\texttt{PU50}, \texttt{PU90}).
 GroupDRO captures robustness by increasing the importance of subgroups with larger errors and thus highly relies on the assumption that the shift between the splits of in-domain data can to some extent reflect the distribution shift between the source $\cal S$ and the target $\cal T$.
-In the cases with signal shift, the way to split subgroups of the source domain aligns well with the distribution shift: Each split represents a distinct type of decay (5 types in total).
+In the cases with Signal Shift, the way to split subgroups of the source domain aligns well with the distribution shift: Each split represents a distinct type of decay (5 types in total).
 By learning robust representations across these subgroups, GroupDRO yields better OOD generalization.
-In contrast, in the case of pileup shift, the number of points in a collision event is used as a proxy of pileup shift to achieve the group splits of the training dataset, based on the fact that the PU level is positively correlated with the number of particles.
-This way of subgroup splits is subjective, which is limited by the availability of data and may not fully reflect the pileup shift between domain $\cal S$ and $\cal T$.
+In contrast, in the case of Pileup Shift, varying the number of points in a collision event is used as a proxy of the shift to achieve the group splits of the training dataset, based on the fact that the PU level is positively correlated with the number of particles.
+This way of subgroup splits is subjective, which is limited by the availability of data and may not fully reflect Pileup Shift between domain $\cal S$ and $\cal T$.

-Some works focus on leveraging additional auxiliary variables for OOD generalization. \citet{xie2020n} used auxiliary information to help improve OOD performance in a semi-supervised scenario. \citet{lin2022zin} recently proposed to leverage such additional variables to encode information about the latent distribution shift, and to jointly learn group splits and invariant representation.
-How to leverage these auxiliary variables to enhance OOD generalization is an interesting topic for GDL.
+More analysis (obervations, conclusions, and conjectures) of experimental results are put in Appendix~\ref{app:ana}.
+Also, we identify conclusions that align with existing OOD literature and others that are novel and \textit{specific} to the GDL setting.
+We conduct comparisons (including consistency and disparity) between our findings and previous ones in Appendix \ref{app:comp}.